stakelocal/stakelocal-dashboard-docker/README.md

     - Validator clients do not require an `api_address` value.
 - **consensus_explorer** - The domain name to beaconcha.in for the correct network.
 For example: "goerli.beaconcha.in".
 - **execution_explorer** - The domain name to etherscan.io for the correct network.
 For example: "goerli.etherscan.io".
 - **validators** - The indices or addresses of your validators.
 This information is used for validator balances.
 Validator addresses must be in quotes, single or double.
+Validator indices do not need to be quoted.
 - **fee_addresses** - Ethereum addresses for any configured fee addresses.
 This information is used for fee address balances.
 Fee addresses must be in quotes, single or double.
 - **shared_services** - For each service in the `shared_services` section, modify the following:
   - **host** - The name you use to distinguish one server or VM from another.
 You will select this from a menu in the dashboard to switch between hosts for software data.
 This should be the name of the server of VM on which the docker app is running.